OptimalDesignLab/PDESolver.jl/test/Readme.md

 The list of currently defined tags can be found in `./tags.jl` Note that the serial tests must  be run before the parallel tests.
 All test must have one of `LengthTags` associated with them.
+Any test that takes less than 60 seconds to run should be specified as a TAG_SHORTTEST, otherwise TAG_LONGTEST.

 ## Adding Tests
 Each physics module maintains a `TestSet` object which contains a list of